 Meghan Luft and Kiara Gibbons, Dalhousie Schulich School of Law students

 Nicholas LeBlanc, Legal Information Counsellor, Legal Information Society of Nova Scotia

-Thank you to Justice Canada, Canadian Family Justice Fund for funding support for our family law podcasts.
+Thank you to Justice Canada for funding support for our family law podcasts.

 LawLISNS are short legal information podcasts presented by the Legal Information Society of Nova Scotia (LISNS - pronounced 'listens').
 LawLISNS talk about everyday legal problems in Nova Scotia, your rights and responsibilities, and ways to work things out.